hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251114716v1-diffusion-as-self-distillation-end-to-end-latent-diffusion-in-one-mo.md

 ---
 layout: default
-title: Diffusion As Self-Distillation: End-to-End Latent Diffusion In One Model
+title: "Diffusion As Self-Distillation: End-to-End Latent Diffusion In One Model"
 ---

 # Diffusion As Self-Distillation: End-to-End Latent Diffusion In One Model